 An alternative to using async_requests to realize cyclic data-flow is given by the time_shifted kwarg.
-If set to True it marks the connection as cycle-closing (e.g. $C \to A$).
-It must always be used with initial_data specifying a dict with the data sent to the destination simulator at the first step (e.g. f 'src_attr': valuef).
+If set to True it marks the connection as cycle-closing (e.g. $C \rightarrow A$).
+It must always be used with initial_data specifying a dict with the data sent to the destination simulator at the first step (e.g. {'src_attr': value}).